ju1ce/Mediapipe-VR-Fullbody-Tracking/README.md

 Explanation: The smoother needs at least 5 previous frames to work.
 If it has less than that, it will fail to estimate pose, causing the described problem.
 Example: with a window of 0.5 and proccesing time per frame of 0.05, the smoother will have on avarage 10 frames to work with, which will work fine.
 With a window of 0.2, it will have on avarage 4 frames to work with, which is not enough, and trackers will not wake up.

+**In vrchat, both legs stick together**

+First, make sure that the trackers align with the avatar properly.
+If they don't, you may need to recalibrate.
+On some avatars, you may also have to stand with your legs further apart to prevent this.

 ## Other tips:

 - A wider FOV can help you have more room to move around, and ensure you can stand closer to the camera.
 If your camera/phone supports that, make sure to use it!